MicrosoftDocs/azure-devops-docs/docs/test/copy-clone-test-items.md

 ### Import test cases

-1. From **Test Plans>Test plans** choose the test plan with the test suite into which you want to import test cases.
+1. From **Test Plans>Test plans** page, choose the test plan with the test suite into which you want to import test cases.

 	:::image type="content" source="media/copy-clone/choose-import-test-cases.png" alt-text="Screenshot of Import test cases to the selected test suite.":::